hotwired/stimulus/handbook/03_building_something_real.md

 # 3 Building Something Real

+### 🚧 This chapter of The Stimulus Handbook is a work in progress.
+We'll have it wrapped up in time for the 1.0 release.
+Thanks for your patience!

+---

 * Logging hello to the console isn't very exciting
 * Let's build something we might actually use
 * We'll go over a real example from Basecamp